 The wizard takes you through a slightly different flow for a self-service trial edition of the Controller versus a non-trial edition:

-Each monitored JVM must have a unique node name in AppDynamics.
-This means that you need to run the wizard for each JVM to monitor, or, after downloading the agent, edit the configuration file that specifies the agent naming properties, controller-info.xml, to at least change the node name value before copying it to other nodes.
+Each monitored JVM must have a unique combination of tier and node name in AppDynamics.
+This means that you need to run the wizard for each JVM to monitor, or, after downloading the agent, edit the configuration file that specifies the agent naming properties, controller-info.xml, to at least change the node name value before copying it to other machines.

 If you are using a self-service trial edition of AppDynamics Pro, AppDynamics names your application, tier, and node dynamically.
 AppDynamics uses the following naming scheme to identify agents that do not otherwise identify themselves in controller-info.xml or using startup arguments to the JVM:

-The automatically generated node name includes the port number that the server listens on.
-By using the listening port number in the node name, automatic naming ensures that when there are multiple instances of an application server on a single machine, all instances have unique node names.
+The automatically generated node name includes the port number the server listens on to ensure that all instances of an application have unique node names in cases where multiple instances of an application server run on a single machine.

 After you download the agent, install it to your app server.
 The final window of the Agent Download Wizard includes brief instructions for installing the agent.